vmware-tanzu/community-edition/addons/packages/vsphere-cpi/1.22.4/README.md

 ## Usage Example

-To learn more about how to use vSphere CPI refer to [vSphere CPI website](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere)
+To learn more about how to use vSphere CPI, refer to [Kubernetes vSphere Cloud Provider](https://github.com/kubernetes/cloud-provider-vsphere).